-Last week, Musk announced that Tesla will hold a delivery event for the first Model S Plaid deliveries on June 3 at the automaker’s Fremont factory.
+Last week, Musk announced that Tesla would hold a delivery event for the first Model S Plaid deliveries on June 3 at the automaker’s Fremont factory.

-Now, the CEO confirmed that the event has to be delayed by a week because the new Model S is not ready yet.
+The CEO confirmed that the event has to be delayed by a week because the new Model S is not yet ready.

 “Model S Plaid delivery pushed to June 10.
 Needs one more week of tweak,” Musk said.